Rulox/react-atomic-structure/README.md

 Basic Structure for React app following Atomic Design.

 This base project allows you to have a basic React App folder structure following the principles of Atomic Design.
 It contain some basic components that you can use.
 All the components are not (or minimally) stylized.
+The main objective of this project is to have a basic structure, that is the reason we are not doing complex styles and/or adding many libs.

 ## Tools

-This project comes with the following tools and/or technologies.
+This project uses:

+* Gulp
 * Sass
 * ES6
-* JS Lint
-* Sass Lint
 * BrowserSync
-* Gulp
-* JS/Sass watcher

 Using these package, you will be able to start a new fresh React project with the basic folder and file structures.

 This project uses ES6 in the JS side, and Sass for styles.
 It also uses BrowserSync, a tool that will create a web server in your machine that automatically updates the code and the styles whenever the watcher detects a change.

+## TODO List
+* Sass Lint
+* JS Lint
+* Add components
+* Tests
+* Production build (minification, etc)
+* Add react-router ?
+* Add react-redux ?

 ## Requirements
 nodejs v5.*